ocaml-gospel/gospel/doc/starting.rst

 is called.
 It is worth noting that such a precondition is not, by default, checked at run-time.
-Hence, a call to ``pop`` should be only performed by a client that is sure of respecting the precondition, for instance, when the client code is itself proved.
+Hence, a call to ``pop`` should be only performed by a client that is sure of respecting the precondition, for instance, when the client code is itself verified.

 .. todo::
    should we name the ``pop`` with a precondition ``pop_unsafe``?